 Our priests and trained parish members visit members that are home bound in homes, nursing facilities and hospitals to pray together and bring Holy Communion.
 For more information, click here.

 HOPE at St. Pius X performs works of charity including referrals, resources and disbursement of funds to those in financial need.
 We meet twice monthly to discuss the services performed by individual members.
 Help is provided by a team of two.
 These teams rotate on a weekly basis and make personal contact with those in need in their own homes.
 For more information, please click here.

 The Green Team is a group of parishioners involved with raising awareness of environmental concerns within our community and throughout the world, and working on local projects which will improve the area.
 We pick up trash along Rt.
-450 four times a year, sponsor gardening workshops, plant and help maintain an organic vegetable garden on City of Bowie property then donate all produce to the Bowie Interfaith Pantry, write monthly articles about the environment for the Sunday bulletin.
+450 four times a year, sponsor gardening workshops, plant and help maintain an organic vegetable garden on City of Bowie property then donate all produce to the Bowie Interfaith Pantry.
 To get involved with these efforts please click here.

 Personal Care Ministry- The Personal Care Ministry prepares and distributes small bags of personal toiletry items and other supplies to help the homeless.
 A list of the items needed are available here.